S-Derycke/markdown-cv/index.md

 **Parcel Sorting Automation**

-Designed and setup Computer Vision solution (using Azure services) to automate the parcel sorting process for the Latvian post.
+Designed and setup Computer Vision solution (using Azure services) to automate the parcel sorting process for the Latvian postal service.

 **Hybrid Recommender Engine**